1244Matt1244/vehicle_management_app/README.md

    git checkout -b feature/YourFeature
    ```
 3. **Implement Your Changes:**
-   Ensure that all tests pass.
+   Ensure all tests pass.
 4. **Submit a Pull Request:**
    Provide detailed commit messages and update documentation as needed.

-For open issues or feature requests, please refer to our [Issue Tracker](https://github.com/1244Matt1244/vehicle_management_app/issues).
+For open issues or ideas, please see our [Issue Tracker](https://github.com/1244Matt1244/vehicle_management_app/issues).

 ---